 The Bank carries its investment properties at fair value, with changes in fair value being recognised in the statement of profit or loss.
 In addition, the Bank measures its land and buildings at revalued amounts, with changes in fair value being recognised in OCI.
 The Bank engages an independent valuation specialist to assess fair value of both investment properties and the land and buildings.
 Properties were valued principally by reference to market-based evidence, using comparable prices and income approaches adjusted for specific market factors such as nature, location and condition of the buildings.
-The Bank engaged an independent valuation specialist to assess fair values as at 31 December 2023 for the investment properties and as at 31 December 2021 for land and buildings.
+The Bank engaged an independent valuation specialist to assess fair values as at 31 December 2024 for the investment properties and as at 31 December 2021 for land and buildings.

-This valuation assessment requires exercise of judgment from management and independent valuer based on their experience of those properties as well as other assumptions described in Note 33.
+This valuation assessment requires exercise of judgment from management and independent valuer based on their experience of those properties as well as other assumptions described in Note 34.

-Determination of significant influence over an entity in which Bank holds less than 20% voting right
+Determination of significant influence over an entity in which the Bank holds less than 20% voting right

-The Bank considers that it has significant influence over MIK even though it owns less than 20% of the voting rights.
-This is because the Bank is one of the largest shareholders of MIK with a 10% equity interest (effective interest of 13.58%) while majority of the other shareholders hold less than 10% equity interest.
-Additionally, certain related parties of the Bank hold around 35.60% (effective interest of 35.60%) equity interest in MIK, thus the voting power of the Bank together with its related parties are larger than that of any other shareholder of MIK.
-Furthermore, the Bank enters into material transactions with MIK throughout the year on regular basis.
+The Bank considers that it has significant influence over MIK Holding JSC ("MIK") even though it owns less than 20% of the voting rights.
+This is because the Bank is one of the largest shareholders of MIK with a 10% equity interest (effective interest of 13.58%) whilst the majority of the other shareholders hold less than 10% equity interests.
+Additionally, certain related parties of the Bank holds around 37.38% (effective interest of 50.78%) equity interests in MIK, thus the voting power of the Bank together with its related parties are larger than that of any other shareholder of MIK.
+Furthermore, the Bank enters into material transactions with MIK throughout the year on a regular basis.
 Although these transactions are entered into during ordinary course of business, the volume and amount are considered material.